LForcher/kit_d-fine_sports-analytics/README.md

 This step takes the given raw data from the xml and stores it into postgres databases.
 The data structure is similar to the structure given by the package floodlight, which was used to read the data from the xml files.
 Except for some restructurings, no calculations are made on the data in this step.

-# Postprocessing: execute metrics
+# Postprocessing: execute_metrics
 Run src/postprocessing/execute_metrics.py

 All the (base) metrics are calculated in this step.
 All scripts with metric calculations are stored in the folder src/metrics.

-# Create target dataset
+# Create Target Dataset
 Run src/postprocessing/create_target_dataset.py

 Calculates the final feature dataset use raw data and the calculated metrics.
 All timely and spatial calculations/aggregations are made in this step.

-# prediction
+# Prediction
 Run src/postprocessing/ball_gain_prediction.py
 or use method main() from that file through notebooks (see paper_notebook and paper_notebook_lanes)